wataruhashimoto52/chatbot-pytorch/README.md

 ## How to use?
 1. Registration to the Twitter API(https://apps.twitter.com).

-2. Extraction of consumerkey, consumer secret key, access token key and access token secret key.
+2. Extraction of consumer key, consumer secret key, access token key and access token secret key.
 Then, please make `.env` file and write consumerkey, consumer secret key, access token key and access token secret key.

 `$ vi .env`